judgej/Proj4/README.md

 * composer compatibility
 * immutable objects where possible
 * testable (no surprises, globals, public properties being munged by classes)
-* Not be afraid of discarding some of the older Proj4JS ideas - restricture (e.g. multiple `Point` types, moving point conversions out of `Datum` and into the points.
+* Not be afraid of discarding some of the older Proj4JS ideas - restructure (e.g. multiple `Point` types, moving point conversions out of `Datum` and into the points.
+* But do make use of the fantastic code that has been developed for  Proj.4 ans its derivatives, by people an awful lot cleverer than me :-)

 ## What Do We Have So Far?